“Would you like a side of weed killer with your oatmeal?”

 Glyphosate in Breakfast Foods

-The Environmental Working Group (EWG) commissioned a new controversial study about glyphosate in food that spread all over social media networks.
+The Environmental Working Group (EWG) commissioned a new controversial study about glyphosate in food that spread all over media networks.
 The EWG is a non-profit organization whose mission states, “To empower people to live healthier lives in a healthier environment.
 With breakthrough research and education, we drive consumer choice and civic action.”
 The study tested over two dozen breakfast food products.

 Researchers detected glyphosate in ALL but 2 of the 45 conventionally grown oat products.
 Of the 43 positive samples, 75 percent of them exceeded the EWG’s standards for what EWG scientists consider protective of children’s health.